NASA To Make Announcement About First Mission To Touch Sun

 Okay I think its safe to say this one....
 (Score:2)

 Going out with a Big Bang.
-(Score:2)
+(Score:1)

 I can practically hear the NASA commentators already...